 A-6.
-May an SEA or a State legislature limit an LEA's use of ESSER formula funds?
+May an SEA limit an LEA's use of ESF-SEA or ARP-OA SEA funds, or may an Outlying Area's legislature limit an SEA's or LEA's use of ESF-SEA or ARP-OA SEA formula funds?

-No. Section 18003(d) of the CARES Act, section 313(d) of the CRRSA Act, and section 2001(e)(2) of the ARP Act permit an LEA to use ESSER funds for a broad range of allowable activities.
-Each section authorizes an LEA to use ESSER funds "for any of the following" activities.
-Accordingly, neither an SEA nor a State legislature has the authority to limit an LEA's use of ESSER formula funds.
-An SEA may require LEAs to include information in their applications about how they intend to use the funds, consistent with the SEA's regular practices or State law, as long as it does not limit how the LEAs use their funds.
+No. Section 18003(d) of the CARES Act and section 2001(e)(2) of the ARP Act permit the use of funds for a broad range of allowable activities.
+Each section authorizes use of funds "for any of the following" activities.
+Accordingly, neither an SEA nor an Outlying Area legislature has the authority to limit use of ESF-SEA or ARP-OA SEA formula funds.

 A-7.
-May an SEA or a State legislature limit how long an LEA has to access or spend its ESSER formula funds?
+May an SEA or an Outlying Area legislature limit how long the SEA or an LEA has to access or spend its ESF-SEA formula funds?

-No. Under the statute, LEAs are authorized to obligate funds throughout the period of availability of those funds and, consistent with cash management requirements (e.g., the Cash Management Improvement Act (CMIA) and the Uniform Guidance requirements), draw down funds in accordance with their needs.
+No. The SEA and its LEAs are authorized to obligate funds throughout the period of availability of those funds and, consistent with cash management requirements (e.g., the Cash Management Improvement Act (CMIA) and the Uniform Guidance requirements), draw down funds in accordance with their needs.

-ESSER Funds Reserved at the SEA Level
+ESF-SEA Funds Reserved at the SEA Level

 A-8.
-May an SEA reserve any ESSER I and II funds for the SEA's use?
+Must an SEA reserve any ESF-SEA funds for the SEA's use?